rbawden/Large-contrastive-pronoun-testset-EN-FR/README.md

 ```
 @inproceedings{lopes-document-2020,
     title={Document-level Neural MT: A Systematic Comparison},
-    authors={António Lopes and M. Amin Farajian and Rachel Bawden and Michael Zhang and André T. Martins},
+    author={António Lopes and M. Amin Farajian and Rachel Bawden and Michael Zhang and André T. Martins},
     year={2020},
     booktitle={Proceedings of the 22nd Annual Conference of the European Association for Machine Translation},
     address={Lisbon, Portugal}